notaryproject/notary/docs/configuration.md

 	}
 	```

 	Note that this entire section is optional.
-However, if you would like to
+If you want to report errors to
-	report errors to Bugsnag, then you need to include a `bugsnag` subsection,
+	Bugsnag, then you need to include a `bugsnag` subsection, along with the
-	along with the required parameters below, to configure it.
+	required parameters below, to configure it.

 	**Bugsnag reporting:**